Enrolling in Medicare

 - you're a temporary resident covered by a Ministerial Order

 If you’re visiting Australia, you’ll need different documents depending on where you’re from.
 Read more about Reciprocal Health Care Agreements.

-Mail or email your form and supporting documents to Medicare Enrolment Services.
+- mailing or emailing your form and supporting documents to Medicare Enrolment Services.

-If you include certified supporting documents, you’ll get a Medicare card in the mail.
+You’ll get a Medicare card in the mail when you enrol.
 We’ll send it to the address you give us.